 Drop a small amount of syrup into ice-cold water.
 You have reached the hard crack stage if it breaks easily between your fingers or if it resists being made into a ball.

+The hottest stage in candy making.
 The sugar begins to brown very quickly and soon turns to black and gives off a burnt odor.
 Sugar will burn beyond this stage.

 When learning how to make homemade candy, you might find it more comfortable to use a modern candy thermometer when testing the boiling syrup.